scylladb/scylla-monitoring/docs/source/cql_optimization.rst

 These kinds of queries can create a big load on the system, and should be used with care.

-The CQL optimization dashboard, check for two things related to queries that use ``ALLOW FILTERING`` how many such queries exist and how much of the data that was read was dropped before returning to the client.
+The CQL optimization dashboard, checks for two things related to queries that use ``ALLOW FILTERING``: how many such queries exist; and how much of the data that was read was dropped before returning to the client.

 The **ALLOW FILTERING CQL Reads** Gauge shows the percentage of read queries that use ``ALLOW FILTERING``.